-The end result, though it looks nice, seems just a little too thin for my eye and at this point reserve judgement as to whether or not I’ll use it.
+The end result, though it looks nice, seems just a little too thin for my eye and at this point reserve judgment as to whether or not I’ll use it.

 But the ammo box itself (kit part) wasn’t intended to be modeled open.
 As such, the sides are WAY too thick and needed to be thinned enough for a scale ammo belt to sit in the box properly:

-The vendor (M&M Models) who provided the .30 caliber barrels also provided this nice little detail set to upgrade the .50 caliber:
+The vendor (M&Models) who provided the .30 caliber barrels also provided this nice little detail set to upgrade the .50 caliber:

-Just so you have an idea as to the difference this makes, lookit this:
+Just so you have an idea as to the difference this makes, compare:

 By this time I had finished making the vacuum pump and chamber and it was time to pour some molds and make some copies.

-Micro-Mark supplied the two-part mold making rubber as well as the parting agent.
+Micro-Mark supplied the two-part mold making rubber as well as the parting agent (I’ve since found a vendor, Smooth-On who offers the same product at about half the cost).
 The parting agent is sprayed wherever you don’t want the silicone molding rubber to adhere (and there is a parting agent specifically for silicone molding rubber to keep it from bonding to itself, which is necessary when making a multi-part mold so you can open the mold up):

 I attached the brass master I’d made for the blower assembly to a resin pouring cup I’d made with the reusable molding compound and used white glue to fix it in place to the Lego base and then built the mold boxes.
 The other part I’m taking a mold from is a piece from Verlinden’s detail set for the M3-M5 light tanks (just to see if it’s possible at my skill level and to have a sacrificial casting I can cut in half so that I can check for the propagation bubbles):